SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

 People are less likely to revolt if you leave them be, ish

 More cultures = more tries at success.
 One innovation from one region (or standpoint of interacting with the world) will help everyone.
-Having more aproches makes these innovations more likely.
+Having more aproaches makes these innovations more likely.

-As for rival lords, the question is will your army be less powerful if you take the decentralized aproach.
+As for rival lords, the question is will your army be less powerful if you take the decentralized approach

 If you are decentralized, and allow each region to keep its culture, they will probably want to keep you over a new ruler which could force them to change.
 This will aid you in keeping control.

+Talk points:

+-